Generative-Labs/web3mq_sdk_flutter/docusaurus/docs/quick-start.md

   web3mq: 0.1.0
 ```

-You should then run `flutter packages get`
+You should then run `Dart pub get`

 ## Example Project